skribeworks

 Terry Bisson, 2009

 I did not know Terry Bisson.
-If fact, I barely recognised his name when I saw John Scalzi’s post about his passing.
+In fact, I barely recognised his name when I saw John Scalzi’s post about his passing.
 On a whim, I did a little research.
 I’m glad I did.
 I may not have remembered his name, but I loved his work.

 The Left Hand of Darkness

 It’s been just over two weeks since I finished Ursula Le Guin’s, The Left Hand of Darkness.
 I wanted to pen my thoughts on the matter.
 I’ll try to keep spoilers to a minimum.
 Although the novel is fifty plus years old, it managed to pass unheeded by me until now.
+It is a science-fiction […]